xlnt-community/xlnt/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://opensource.org/licenses/MIT)

 ## Introduction
-xlnt is a modern C++ library for manipulating spreadsheets in memory and reading/writing them from/to XLSX files as described in [ECMA 376 5th edition](https://ecma-international.org/publications-and-standards/standards/ecma-376/).
+xlnt is a modern C++ library (requiring c++11 or above) for manipulating spreadsheets in memory and reading/writing them from/to XLSX files as described in [ECMA 376 5th edition](https://ecma-international.org/publications-and-standards/standards/ecma-376/).
 The first public release of xlnt version 1.0 was on May 10th, 2017.
 Current work is focused on increasing compatibility, improving performance, and brainstorming future development goals.
 For a high-level summary of what you can do with this library, see [the feature list](https://xlnt-community.gitbook.io/xlnt/introduction/features).
 Contributions are welcome in the form of pull requests or discussions on [the repository's Issues page](https://github.com/xlnt-community/xlnt/issues).

 ## About this fork
 This repo is a community effort to continue the development of xlnt, after the [original repo of tfussel](https://github.com/tfussell/xlnt) has been unmaintained for many years (see [Issue #748](https://github.com/tfussell/xlnt/issues/748)).
+The [xlnt community edition](https://github.com/xlnt-community/xlnt) is hosted at GitHub.
-Feel free to participate in this community effort by submitting issues and PRs to this new community-driven repo.
+Feel free to participate in this community effort by submitting [issues](https://github.com/xlnt-community/xlnt/issues) and [PRs](https://github.com/xlnt-community/xlnt/pulls) to this new community-driven repo.
 Issues and PRs on the original repo will not be transferred in bulk to this repo, but you may consider creating a similar issue or PR against this repo for items of interest to you.

 ## Example